 What I would like is consistency in the materials of the packaging.
 I hate cardboard boxes that are sealed with plastic tape.
 Why not use paper tape instead, so the recipient doesn’t have to rip everything apart to be able to recycle everything properly.

 Lots of plastic waste can’t be recycled because the composition differs or cannot be traced.
 The same with clothes.
-It’s almost impossible to recycle textile because of all the different materials used.
+It’s almost impossible to recycle textiles because of all the different materials used.

 In conclusion, there is a responsibility for both consumers and producers to minimize packaging and move to zero waste.